zzhangjii/learning-library/workshops/LabGuide200SecureConnectivityAndDataAccess.md

 - Configuration file is the connection wallet downloaded from ATP console Enter keystore password provided at the time of wallet download

 - Finally, select service name from drop down.
 Service name is database name followed by suffixes low, medium or high.
 These suffixes determine degree of parallelism used and are relevant for a DSS workload.
-For OLTP workloads its safe to select any of them.
+For OLTP workloads it's safe to select any of them.

 ![](./images/200/Picture200-8.png)